Developing downtown: John Henry's steakhouse and more renovations to the 200 block

 Tant said he’s shooting to open sometime between mid-March and early April, depending on how long the renovations take.

-Developer picks up fourth building on 200 block
+Developer picks up 4th building on 200 block

 Rome real estate entrepreneur Wayne Robinson has acquired his fourth building in the 200 block of Broad Street.